LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D1-IntroToCourse.md

 - Lab assignments

+  Most labs have two parts (not Lab 1 though):

-  - Part 1 is the warm-up
+  - Part 1 is the warm-up.

-  - Part 2 requires more problems solving
+  - Part 2 requires more problems solving.

+  - Upload the web sites you make to:

+    - Moodle
-  - Upload the web sites you make to a web server (we'll do this later in the term).
+    - A web server (we'll do this later in the term).

 ## Next Class